top of page

 #3 //Collaboration

-A GPsyC practitioner will work with other professionals collaboratively while respecting the rights of their clients.
-They will be clear with all parties concerning conflicts or overlaps that impact the interests of a client, such as, confidentiality, areas of expertise, treatment expectations, etc.
+A GPsyC practitioner will work with other professionals and/or services collaboratively while respecting the rights of their clients.
+They will be clear with all parties concerning conflicts or overlaps which might impact the interests of a client, such as, confidentiality, areas of expertise, treatment expectations, etc.

 #4 //Communication

-A GPsyC practitioner will communicate - in whatever form (e.g. text, email, letter, verbally) - in a transparent and unambiguous manner, ensuring each client (and/or guardian) or organisation/service fully understands the information or matters being conveyed.
+A GPsyC practitioner will communicate - in whatever form (e.g. text, email, letter, verbally) - respectfully, transparently, and clearly, ensuring all clients (and/or guardians) or organisations/services fully understand any information being conveyed or any matters under consideration.

 #5 //Compassion